Submitting a FAFSA

 For more information, review these federal guidelines.

-The Student Aid Index (SAI) is a new financial need measure that we will use to determine your eligibility for need-based financial aid programs.
-Starting with the 2024-2025 FAFSA and all future aid years, the SAI will replace the Estimated Family Contribution (EFC) which was used in a similar way.
-They have also changed the formulas that they will use to calculate the SAI values.
+The Student Aid Index (SAI) is a measure of financial need that we use to determine your eligibility for need-based financial aid programs.
+Starting with the 2024-2025 FAFSA, the SAI replaced the Estimated Family Contribution (EFC) which was used in a similar way during prior aid years.
+They also changed the formulas that calculate the SAI values.